mattermost/docs/source/configure/calls-deployment.rst

 | STUN (Calls plugin or ``rtcd``) | 3478   | UDP (outgoing)  | Mattermost Instance(s) (Calls plugin) or ``rtcd`` service  | Configured STUN servers                  | (Optional) To allow for either Calls plugin or ``rtcd`` service to discover their instance public IP.
 Only needed if configuring STUN/TURN servers.
 This requirement does not apply when manually setting an IP or hostname through the |ice_host_override_link| config option.                                                                                                                                                                                                             |
 +---------------------------------+--------+-----------------+------------------------------------------------------------+------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. |ice_host_override_link| replace:: `ICE Host Override <plugins-configuration-settings.html#ice-host-override>`__
+.. |ice_host_override_link| replace:: :ref:`ICE Host Override <plugins-configuration-settings:ice host override>`

 Limitations
 -----------

 - In Mattermost Cloud, up to 200 participants per channel can join a call.
 - In Mattermost self-hosted deployments, the default maximum number of participants is unlimited.
 The recommended maximum number of participants per call is 200.
 This setting can be changed in **System Console > Plugin Management > Calls > Max call participants**.
 There's no limit to the total number of participants across all calls as the supported value greatly depends on instance resources.
-For more details, refer to the `performance section </configure/calls-deployment.html#performance>`__ below.
+For more details, refer to the :ref:`performance section <configure/calls-deployment:performance>` below.

 Configuration
 -------------

 For Mattermost self-hosted customers, the calls plugin is pre-packaged, installed, and enabled.
-Configuration to allow end-users to use it can be found in the `System Console </configure/plugins-configuration-settings.html#calls>`__.
+Configuration to allow end-users to use it can be found in the :ref:`System Console <configure/plugins-configuration-settings:calls>`.

 Modes of operation
 ------------------